kanidm/kanidm/designs/oauth.rst

 Kanidm UAT Claims
 -----------------

-To ensure that we can filter and make certain autorisation decisions, the Kanidm UAT needs to be extended with extra claims similar to the token claims.
+To ensure that we can filter and make certain authorisation decisions, the Kanidm UAT needs to be extended with extra claims similar to the token claims.
 Since we have the ability to strongly type these, we can add these to the UAT.
 These should include.